Hong Kong Committee for Pacific Economic Cooperation (HKCPEC)

 Professor LUI Hon-kwong

-Professor LUI Hon-kwong is the Associate Vice President (Projects) and Professor of the Department of Marketing and International Business at Lingnan University.
+Professor LUI Hon-kwong is Professor of the Department of Marketing and International Business at Lingnan University.
 Prior to this, he was Associate Vice President (Academic Affairs and External Relations) overseeing the Registry, the Core Curriculum and General Education Office and the Office of Communications and Public Affairs, and also served as Acting Director of Communications and Public Affairs.

 Professor Lui received his Ph.D. in economics from The University of Hong Kong and has worked for a few years as marketing executive in retail industry and as Statistician in the civil service.
 His research interests include labour economics, applied marketing research, and Hong Kong economy.
 He is a Council Member of The Education University of Hong Kong and the Chairman of its Audit Committee.
 He was a Director of JUPAS Board of Management and a member of the Disciplinary Panel A of the Hong Kong Institute of Certified Public Accountants, Solicitors Disciplinary Tribunal Panel and EcoPark Advisory Committee.
 Moreover, he was a Council Member of the Hong Kong Examinations and Assessment Authority and Deputy Chairman of its Research & Development Committee.